Customer Engagement: 7 strategies to get your happily-ever-after with customers

 You can even get your power users to promote your blog posts or post valuable reviews by actively promoting them.

 You can also leverage in-product messaging to cross-sell and up-sell, instead of sending marketing emails which either get unsubscribed to or plainly ignored.
+This ensures that your customers get contextual messages at the right time which, in turn, increases consumption.

 Keep yourself updated about your customers.
 If you find that your customer has created a new charity program or has launched a new product, promote them on your social media handles.
 Praise them, applaud them, shout out to the world about the amazing work they do and how you enjoy being able to be a part of their journey.
 Or send out a warm personal email to one loyal customer every month, highlighting how you and your team appreciates them.

-One of the lasting customer experiences is a pleasant surprise: reciprocity, especially when it is unexpected, is a very powerful force.
+One of the most lasting customer experiences is a pleasant surprise: reciprocity, especially when it is unexpected, is a very powerful force.
 Zappos, the leading online shoe retailer, recognizes this.
 Without so much as a single mention on their sales page, they regularly upgrade customers to overnight shipping, free of charge, just to brighten their day.

 Meet your customers in person whenever you get a chance.
 Ask them over for a cup of coffee when you travel to their city.
 After all, face-to-face engagement has its own perks.
 Your customers will see the effort you make in getting to know them, in making them feel valued and it’ll only bring them one step more closer to you and make them stay for the experience alone.